Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: I am a fathers child and a mothers child, yet I am not a son.
 Who am I?
 (Answer: I am their daughter)

+💬 Daily Quote #1:
+"To live is the rarest thing in the world.
+Most people exist, that is all. " — Oscar Wilde

+💬 Daily Quote #2:
+"The ego wants comfort and certainty.
+The soul wants to live fully." — Maxime Lagace

+💬 Daily Quote #3:
+"One loses many laughs by not laughing at oneself." — Mary Engelbreit